elhorton/githubIssuesIoTSDK/README.md

 - Azure function automated Node.js script
 - Azure Blob storage account containing csv files outputted from the Azure Function script
 - Microsoft Power Flow which automatically updates the Power BI dashboard when an update is made to the blob storage account
-- PowerBI dashboard that ingests the .csv files from the Azure Blob storage account to display visual displays
+- PowerBI dashboard that ingests the .csv files from the Azure Blob storage account to visually display the data

 #### Azure Function Node.js script
 The code in this repo is almost all related solely to the Azure Function Node.js script.
 The main script, `index.js`, is contained in the `TimerTriggerGhIssues` folder.
 It is programmed to run daily, currently at 1 am PST each night.
 See the `TimerTriggerGhIssues` for how to adjust the timing.